-- A required special permit when importing certain chemicals, pharmaceuticals, produce and others.
+- You may be required to apply for a special permit when importing certain chemicals, pharmaceuticals, produce, and more.

-- Plant and animal goods may need to be quarantined.
+- Plant and animal goods may be quarantined.

-- Some importers may be due for concessions from the government.
+- Some importers may be eligible for government concessions.

 - Free trade agreements could work to your advantage.